Structuring our content

 - avoiding capitals and presenting headings in sentence case

-Our content should also help guide people on a journey through to new areas of the site that might be helpful.
-We can do this by making sure our pages link to more content and resources and by using active language:
+Our content should be easy to navigate on any device and also help guide people on a journey onto new areas of the site that might be helpful.

 ✔ Explore our self-help guides …